-•Our Scale Drives Efficiency.
-We have scalable systems and infrastructure in place to grow both our consolidated and O&M portfolios with limited incremental G&A expense.
-We believe we can continue to grow NOI and strategic capital revenues organically and through accretive development and acquisition activity while further reducing G&A as a percentage of our investments in real estate.

-•Staying "Ahead of What's NextTM".
-We are focused on creating value beyond real estate by enhancing our customers' experience, leveraging our scale in procurement and innovating through data analytics and digitization efforts.
+- •Our Scale Drives Efficiency.
+We have scalable systems and infrastructure in place to grow both our consolidated and O&M portfolios with limited incremental general and administrative ("G&A") expense.
+We believe we can continue to grow NOI and strategic capital revenues organically and through accretive development and acquisition activity while further reducing G&A as a percentage of our investments in real estate. - •Staying "Ahead of What's NextTM".
+We are focused on creating value beyond real estate by enhancing our customers' experience, leveraging our scale in procurement and driving innovation through data analytics and digitization.
 This includes investments in early and growth-stage companies that are focused on emerging technologies for the logistics sector through Prologis Ventures, our corporate venture capital group.
-Our Prologis Essentials platform provides our customers with solutions through services and products that address their operations, energy and sustainability needs, simplify their decision making and support them in achieving their environmental goals.
+Our Prologis Essentials platform provides customers with services and products that support their operational, energy and sustainability needs, simplify decision making and help advance their environmental goals.

-SUMMARY OF THE THREE MONTHS ENDED MARCH 31, 2025
+SUMMARY OF THE SIX MONTHS ENDED JUNE 30, 2025

-Our operating results and leasing activity were strong during the three months ended March 31, 2025.
-Due to increases in market rents over the last several years, our existing lease mark-to-market continued to drive rent change on rollover and same-store growth in our O&M portfolio.
-This lease mark-to-market has remained meaningfully positive despite recent quarters of lower or even negative market rental growth due to the compounded nature of market rent growth.
-The occupancy of our operating portfolio was 95.1% at March 31, 2025 and rent change on leases that commenced during the three months ended March 31, 2025 was 53.7% on a net effective basis, both metrics based on our ownership share.
+Our operating results and leasing activity were strong during the six months ended June 30, 2025.
+Due to increases in market rents over the past several years, our existing lease mark-to-market continued to drive rent change on rollover and same-store growth in our O&M portfolio.
+This lease mark-to-market has remained meaningfully positive despite recent quarters of lower or even negative market rental growth, due to accumulated rent growth in preceding years.
+The occupancy of our operating portfolio was 95.0% at June 30, 2025 and rent change on leases that commenced during the six months ended June 30, 2025 was 53.6% on a net effective basis, both metrics based on our ownership share.